Aalto-LeTech/jsav-exercise-recorder/JSAV-exercise-notes.md

-# Johanna's notes on how JSAV exercises work
+# Developer notes for JSAV exercises

+Johanna Sänger, 2023

 The full JSAV documentation can be found at https://jsav.io/ .